kinekt2000/leti_piaa_8303/Grishin/lab4/src/README.md

 ##### How to use
 programs "KMP_search" and "cyclic_shift"
 works the same way as on stepik.

-program "split_text" splits text into a given number of parts if this number too big for given pattern, it splits text using needle size.
+program "split_text" splits text into a given number of parts if this number too big for given pattern,it splits text using needle size.
+Then apllies the KMP to each part.

 input of program "split_text":
 ```
 haystack string